 Creating, growing and sustaining a positive culture in an organisation is vital in terms of supporting employees' health and wellbeing, especially when dealing with any sensitive issues, and the key people to lead this work are line managers.

 Our line manager training and emotional wellbeing toolkit help managers and staff have honest and open discussions around mental and emotional wellbeing.

 Follow our top tips to promote a positive culture in your organisation.

-What does your staff survey and any local metrics tell you about whether your organisations cultures and behaviours are good?
-Whether there is a problem with bullying and harassment and where?
+What does your staff survey and any local metrics tell you about your organisation's culture?
+Is there an existing problem with bullying and harassment and, if so, in which department?
 Engaging with staff will help you to set your organisation's ambition.

 Create robust policies in partnership with staff side colleagues that are easy, accessible and well publicised.
 Make sure your line managers know these policies and your organisational values.

 Declare your organisation's ambition and when you’ll review progress so patients, public and staff can hold your organisation to account.
 Our organisation development web pages and resources can help you to create and shape positive culture across your organisation.